-Electrical Shock Hazard Unplug the power supply cord or turn off the electrical power before cleaning the interior.
+Electrical Shock and Personal Injury Hazard

+- Unplug the power supply cord or turn off the electrical power before cleaning the interior. - Make sure the dryer is cool.
 Failure to do so could result in electrical shock or injury.

 Garments which contain unstable dyes, such as denim blue jeans or brightly colored cotton items, may discolor the dryer interior.
 If discolored, clean the interior with one of the following methods to avoid staining later load items: